CleverTap/clevertap-geofence-ios/Docs/Customization.md

 ## CleverTap Geofence Customizations
 This document lists down further customization for Geofence Module.
+Ensure that you have read the [basic steps in ReadMe](../README.md) before using this document.

 ## Contents